-Another important differentiating feature of the flow functions given by (21) with respect to the flow functions satisfying Assumption 2 is that the flow functions corresponding to (21)are not strictly increasing.
+Another important differentiating feature of the flow functions given by (22) with respect to the flow functions satisfying Assumption 2 is that the flow functions corresponding to (22) are not strictly increasing.
 As a result, one cannot readily claim that the locally responsive distributed routing policies are maximally robust for this case.
 However, we illustrate via simulations that, with additional assumptions, the locally responsive distributed routing policies considered in this paper could possibly be maximally robust.
-Specifically, we study the effect of the flow functions given by (21) on the weak resilience of the network, which was formally defined in [3].
-In simple words, weak resilience of the network is defined as the infimum sum of the link-wise magnitude of all the disturbances under which the outflow from the destination node is asymptotically zero.
-In [3, Proposition 1], we showed that the weak resilience of the dynamical network with the flow functions satisfying Assumption 2 is upper bounded by its min-cut capacity.
-It is easy to show that this upper bound on weak resilience also holds when the flow functions are the ones given by (21).
+In these simulations, we also study the effect of the flow functions given by (22) on the weak resilience of the network, which was formally defined in [3].
+In simple words, weak resilience of the network is defined as the minimum sum of the link-wise magnitude of all the disturbances under which the outflow from the destination node is asymptotically zero.
+In [3, Proposition 1], we showed that the weak resilience of the dynamical flow network with the flow functions satisfying Assumption 2 is upper bounded by its min-cut capacity.
+It is easy to show that this upper bound on weak resilience also holds when the flow functions are the ones given by (22).